opportunity-hack/ai-coloring-book/README.md

 ## Accomplishments that we're proud of
-We are quite proud of our implementation of Machine Learning .NET (ML.NET) into this solution.
-To do this, we trained a supervised model with labeled data using a logistic regression algorithm to perform binary classification of sentiments.
-With our model, we were able to make accurate predictions on whether or not the feedback received from participants was positive or negative for analysis purposes; this also provided a "one-glance" view of whether or not an event was successful/positively received.
+We are quite proud that our whole system is online, from frontend to all they to the backend, storage and models.
+This is the first time any of our team members has done this.

 ## What we learned
-We learned how to incorporate Twilio / SendGrid into a .NET application, which none of our team members had done before.
-We also explored the React hooks API.
+We learned how to use the S3 buckets to store data over the cloud, which none of our team members had done before.
+We also explored the Replicate API for the first time.

-## What's next for Zuri's Dashboard
+## What's next for the project
-Future deployments of **Zuri's Dashboard** could include more customization for sending group emails to participants of an event, designated by their participant type (send just to donors, recipients, volunteers, etc.).
-Another much larger feature would be to analyze and label all feedback received from actual Zuri's Circle participants to train our machine learning model with for even more accurate predictions.
+Future deployments of the **From Sketches to Smiles Project** could include proper payment gateways for the business to buy ad spaces and more customization of the final book pdfs, including placements of advertisements, sorting of pages, and textual blogs.
+Another much larger feature would be to build a small mobile app that schools can directly use to scan kids' drawings and upload them to the server.

+### References